brpapa/4720A-higeia/README.md

 ## Web Client

-Inside the folder `web`, you must alter the file `src/services/api.ts` with the port you set above, and run:
+Inside `packages/web`, you must alter the file `src/services/api.ts` with the port you set above, and run:

 ```bash
 # To install all dependencies listed on the `package.json` file.